Definition and Epidemiology of Urticaria

 Chronic urticaria may be aggravated by non-specific viral infections, upper respiratory tract infections, drugs (aspirin, other NSAIDs, ACE inhibitors), alcohol, dietary pseudoallergens, physical factors, emotional stress, and hormonal changes.

-Among cold urticarias, idiopathic immediate cold contact urticaria is most common, which is characterized by development of wheals immediately on exposure of skin to cold stimuli such as cold objects, cold winds, or cold rain.
-Systemic symptoms like flushing, palpitation, headache, wheezing, loss of consciousness may be present; edema of mouth or pharynx can develop after exposure to cold drinks/foods.
+Among cold urticarias, idiopathic immediate cold contact urticaria is most common, which is characterized by the development of wheals immediately on the exposure of skin to cold stimuli, such as cold objects, cold winds, or cold rain.
+Systemic symptoms like flushing, palpitation, headache, wheezing, and loss of consciousness may be present; edema of the mouth or pharynx can develop after exposure to cold drinks/foods.

 Cold urticaria may also be seen in some patients with cryoglobulinemia, collagen vascular disease, chronic lymphatic leukemia, myeloma, infectious mononucleosis.

-Immediate symptomatic dermographism, the most common form of dermographism, is characterized by development of exaggerated wheal-and-flare reaction along with itching in response to firm stroking of skin.
+Immediate symptomatic dermographism, the most common form of dermographism, is characterized by the development of exaggerated wheal-and-flare reaction, along with itching in response to firm stroking of the skin.
 It is more common in young adults.

-Other forms of dermographism include red dermographism (development of punctate wheals in response to repeated rubbing), cholinergic dermographism (development of erythematous line containing punctate wheals after firm stroking of skin), and delayed dermographism (return of wheal after fading of normal wheal-and-flare response, persisting up to 48 hours).
+Other forms of dermographism include red dermographism (the development of punctate wheals in response to repeated rubbing), cholinergic dermographism (the development of erythematous line containing punctate wheals after firm stroking of skin), and delayed dermographism (return of wheal after fading of normal wheal-and-flare response, persisting up to 48 hours).

-Development of wheal following friction is called “Darier’s sign”, seen in urticaria pigmentosa (cutaneous mastocytosis).
+The development of wheals following friction is called “Darier’s sign”, seen in urticaria pigmentosa (cutaneous mastocytosis).